SarahBeecroft/Intro2HPC/_episodes/21-blast.md

 ### Goal

-In this exercise, you're going to download BLAST reference sequences to Zeus, make a BLAST database, and run queries in series (one at a time).
+In this exercise, you're going to download BLAST reference sequences to Setonix, make a BLAST database, and run queries in series (one at a time).

 The demo directory `exercises/sequential` contains two scripts.
 One script is to download the fasta files, and the other is to perform the BLAST query.